wp-plugins/csv-2-post/readme.txt

 === Plugin Name ===
 Contributors: Ryan Bayne
 Donate link: http://www.webtechglobal.co.uk/wordpress-services/wordpress-csv-2-post-plugin
-Tags: csv,file,post,2,to,data,affiliate,webtechglobal,import,page
+Tags: csv,file,post,2,to,data,affiliate,webtechglobal
 Requires at least: 2.8.0
 Tested up to: 2.8
-Stable tag: 1.0
+Stable tag: trunk

 Inject any CSV file data into the WordPress database as new Posts!

 == Description ==

-Use CSV 2 POST to import a csv data file and inject up to 1 million posts in WordPress!
-It is free to use and has some cool features that other similiar plugins don't with many more cool new ideas coming soon.
-Developed by Ryan Bayne from WebTechGlobal, a University graduate in 2009, a father to be and a case for donations...please!
-It will help improvement to this plugin and more good plugins.
+Use CSV 2 POST to inject 1 million rows of csv file data in WordPress!
+It is free to use and has some cool features that other similiar plugins don't.
+Users have commented that this can be a powerful plugin however it was originally developed when I finished
+University in 2009 and for personal use only so there are bugs.
+It's popularity however requires many upgrades to bring it inline with other plugins and WebTechGlobal will be working on these on a weekly basis during the rest of 2009.

 == Installation ==